vika-sonne/batch-egg-file-animation-export/README.md

 # batch-egg-file-animation-export
 [Blender](http://www.blender.org/) add-on for batch export of Blender actions to Panda3D animation .egg files.

+Attention.
+Since this add-on wide used python annotations, it requires at least python 3.6.

 ## Workflow with batch export

 1. Select action in the **Dope Sheet/Action Editor** actions list: